About

 PayCore Partners is an independent advisory practice founded by Douglas Kilburn.

-His career spans retail banking, fintech, capital markets infrastructure, and payments advisory across the UK and Australia.
-The past twelve years have been spent directly inside Australian payments modernisation — across real-time A2A rails, NPP, Direct Entry, ISO 20022 adoption, card-present and e-commerce merchant acquiring, and the operational and governance challenges that accompany platform change at institutional scale.
+His career spans retail banking, fintech, capital markets infrastructure, and payments advisory across the EMEA, APAC and Australia.
+The past twelve+ years have been spent directly inside Australian payments modernisation across issuing and acquiring: real-time A2A rails, NPP, Direct Entry, ISO 20022 adoption, card-present and e-commerce merchant acquiring, and the operational and governance challenges that accompany platform stability and change at institutional scale.

-Program delivery in Australia has included work with Commonwealth Bank, NAB, Woolworths, Coles, and Suncorp, spanning merchant acquiring, real-time payments, and platform transformation.
-Government and public sector delivery includes NSW Health and Transport for NSW.
+Program delivery in Australia has included work with CBA, NAB, ANZ, Suncorp, Woolworths and Coles in Australia and Bank of America Merrill Lynch, HSBC, Deutsche Bank, UBS, Citi, and Standard Chartered across EMEA and government and public sector delivery with NSW Health and Transport for NSW.

-Before Australia, Douglas held a senior governance and stability role at Bank of America EMEA in London, operating across the EMEA payments infrastructure alongside institutions including HSBC, Deutsche Bank, UBS, Citi, and Standard Chartered.
-That role centred on resilience uplift, regulatory remediation, and board-level assurance, and produced measurable improvements in delivery predictability, a significant reduction in platform-related process failures, and the avoidance of material regulatory penalties through structured risk and compliance programs.
+Before Australia, Douglas held a senior governance and stability role at Bank of America Merrill Lynch EMEA in London, operating across the payments infrastructure.
+The role centred on resilience uplift, regulatory remediation, and board-level assurance, and produced measurable improvements in delivery predictability, a significant reduction in platform-related process failures, and the avoidance of material regulatory penalties through structured risk and compliance programs.

-His 2026 paper, From Legacy Rails to Real-Time: Payments Then and Now, is a long-form reflection on that decade of transformation — what the industry got right, what it consistently underestimated, and what the leadership of major payments programs actually required in practice.
+His 2026 paper, From Legacy Rails to Real-Time: Payments Then and Now, is a long-form reflection on a decade of transformation what the industry got right, what it consistently underestimated, and what the leadership of major payments programs actually required in practice.

 What PayCore Partners does